bundlewrap/bundlewrap/docs/content/items/git_deploy.md

 This only affects repositories for which a URL has been specified.

-By default, BundleWrap will clone repos to a temporary directory.
-This is done once per BundleWrap process.
+With this env var unset, BundleWrap will clone repos to a temporary directory.
+This is done once per BundleWrap process and removed automatically when the process terminates.

 If you *manually* launch multiple parallel processes of `bw`, each of those will clone the git repo.
 This can create significant overhead, since they all create redundant copies.
 You can set `$BW_GIT_DEPLOY_CACHE` to an absolute path: All the `bw` processes will use it as a shared cache.

 Note: It is not wise to use this option on your workstation.
-BundleWrap will only ever clone repos, not pull them.
-This variable is meant as a temporary cache, for example in CI builds.
+BundleWrap will only ever clone repos, not pull or delete them.
+This variable is meant as a temporary cache, for example in CI builds, and you will have to clean it up yourself.